2023 Best Design & Applied Arts Schools in the Middle Atlantic Region

 Top 15% Best Design & Applied Arts Schools

 Our 2023 rankings named Carnegie Mellon University the best school in the Middle Atlantic Region for design and applied arts students.
-Located in the large city of Pittsburgh, Carnegie Mellon is a private not-for-profit college with a large student population.
+Located in the large city of Pittsburgh, Carnegie Mellon is a private not-for-profit school with a large student population.

 On average, design graduates from Carnegie Mellon take out $25,532 in student loans while working on their degree.